 To request a licence transfer, the existing licensee must complete and submit a licence transfer form to their CNSC project officer, including a copy of the new proof of legal status.
 If there is a change to current RSO, an application for certification of the proposed candidate is required with supporting information, in order to process the transfer application.

 The Class II Nuclear Facilities and Prescribed Equipment Regulations also exempt certain activities from licensing requirements.
 For Class II nuclear facilities, the following activities may be carried out without a licence:

 - site preparation for a facility

-- construction, operation, modification, decommissioning or abandonment of a facility that holds of a geophysical logging accelerator
+- construction, operation, modification, decommissioning or abandonment of a facility that holds a geophysical logging accelerator

 - decommissioning of a facility that consists of a brachytherapy remote afterloader